Is It Possible to Play Games on Your Phone Although Flying?

 3. Beating the In-Flight Wi-Fi Blues

-If you absolutely must play an online game, here’s how to optimize your connection:
+If you absolutely must play an online game, here’s how to improve your connection:

 📶 Maximizing In-Flight Wi-Fi for Gaming: